OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 At this point, your add-in project has been created and contains the code that's necessary to facilitate the SSO process.
 Next, complete the following steps to configure SSO for your add-in.

-1. Navigate to the root folder of the project.
+1. Go to the root folder of the project.

     ```command&nbsp;line
     cd "My SSO Office Add-in"